 Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

-Best Packing List for Iceland – Budget Friendly and Practical
+Best Iceland Packing List – Budget Friendly and Practical.

 Packing for Iceland can be overwhelming as it usually involves quite an eclectic mix of items that you typically wouldn’t pack together for one trip 🙂